January 19, 1989: Apple introduces the Macintosh SE/30, arguably the greatest of the classic black-and-white compact Macs.

 The Mac SE/30 delivered the goods

-The SE/30 was discontinued that year, but it remained a workhorse of a computer that continued to be found in many offices, research labs and homes during the first half of the 1990s.
+Apple discontinued the SE/30 that year, but it remained a workhorse of a computer.
+You could find it in many offices, research labs and homes throughout the first half of the 1990s.

 The Macintosh SE/30 in TV and movies